Are You Running a Fabrication or Manufacturing Welding Operation?

 Know the difference for an optimized process

-Whether your operation is highly repeatable or one that requires more equipment and personnel flexibility for a wider range of work, you need the right welding equipment and solutions to complete jobs efficiently and with high quality.
+Is your operation highly repeatable or one that requires more equipment and personnel flexibility for a wider range of work?
+Either way, you need the right welding equipment and solutions to complete jobs efficiently and with high quality.

 Understanding the difference between fabrication and manufacturing — and the key factors that play a role — helps companies choose the right equipment and optimize their welding process for greater efficiency.